meiyor/ABIChallenge_Juan_Manuel_Mayor_Torres/README.md

 ![image](https://github.com/user-attachments/assets/012fafc7-c2d5-42a3-b12f-2791f041d522)

-In the first column you will see the index starting from zero to the last input (feature vectors) that the user must set for estimation, in the second column you will see estimation strings that is saying if the corresponding input (or the corresponding member of the Titanic crew) **survived (1) or not (0)**, the third column you can see the probability of the **no survive** class, and in the fourth column you ca see the probability of the **survive** class related to the model user has selected from the front.
+In the first column you will see the index starting from zero to the last input (feature vectors) that the user must set for estimation, in the second column you will see estimation strings that is saying if the corresponding input (or the corresponding member of the Titanic crew) **survived (1) or not (0)**, the third column you can see the probability of the **no survive** class, and in the fourth column you can see the probability of the **survive** class related to the model user has selected from the front.
 We can see for this particular example we hace 12 input vectors for clasifying (estimating).

-Now after it finishes and you go to the results folder you must see the new files genearated in the result folder with the time it has been generated.
+Now, after it finishes and you go to the results folder you must see the new files genearated in the result folder with the time it has been generated.

 ![image](https://github.com/user-attachments/assets/e112ef1a-5aad-4b8d-98a9-f50750d2cd07)